zheng1073/Grokking-the-Coding-Interview-Patterns-for-Coding-Questions/Pattern: Top 'K' Elements/TopKFrequentNumbers.md

   # find the frequency of each number
   numFrequencyMap = {}
   for num in nums:
+    #if num exist in hashmap, use that.
+Otherwise use 0
     numFrequencyMap[num] = numFrequencyMap.get(num, 0) + 1

   minHeap = []